mmitch/cgarbs-javalib/README.md

     }

 Adjust the version number accordingly, this is just an example.
-Maven users should also be able to use this repository (but I don't know the maven syntax for that).
+Maven users should also be able to use this repository, but I don't know the maven syntax for that.

 examples